 Chase Ink Business Preferred

-As a real estate investor, you have the option to open business cards as well as personal cards.
+As a real estate investor, you have the option to open business cards and personal cards.
 After all, your real estate portfolio is a legitimate business with expenses that need to be paid for.
 You might as well earn the most bang for your buck with a card that will reward you for your necessary business purchases.

 The Chase Ink Business Preferred offers an outstanding welcome bonus of 80,000 points after you spend $5,000 in the first 3 months.
 As you use the card, you’ll receive 3x points on travel and select business expenses.
 The annual fee of $95 will be easy to justify with this card.